Beth Behrs: Career

 2 Broke Girls co-stars Kat Dennings and Behrs at the 38th People's Choice Awards on January 11, 2012.

 Behrs landed her first film role in the teen comedy American Pie Presents: The Book of Love, which she filmed in Vancouver for seven weeks beginning in March 2009.
 The seventh in the American Pie series, the film was released direct-to-video on December 22, 2009.
 She next starred in Adventures of Serial Buddies, an independent comedy about an inept group of serial killers produced by TV personality Maria Menounos.
 The film also starred Christopher Lloyd, Kathie Lee Gifford, and Artie Lange.
 In late 2010, Behrs shot the independent feature, Route 30, Too!, in Chambersburg, Pennsylvania, playing an alien girl.

 Behrs began working in television with guest appearances on NCIS: Los Angeles and ABC's Castle.
 In 2011, she was working as a nanny and at the Geffen Playhouse in Westwood, when she auditioned for the CBS sitcom 2 Broke Girls.
 She landed the lead role after seven auditions.
 Behrs stars as Caroline Channing, an heiress from Manhattan's Upper East Side, who is forced to become a waitress at a diner in Williamsburg, Brooklyn after her father is arrested for financial wrongdoing.
 Her character is a graduate of the Wharton School who teams up with a waitress named Max (Kat Dennings) in a business venture.
 The series is produced by comedian Whitney Cummings and Sex and the City-producer Michael Patrick King.
 In March 2016, CBS renewed the series for a sixth season.
-On May 12, 2017, the series was canceled after six seasons.
+On May 12, 2017, the series was cancelled after six seasons.

 In 2013, Behrs appeared on It's a Brad, Brad World, a Bravo reality television series featuring fashion stylist Brad Goreski.
 Behrs was also a presenter at the 2013 Academy of Country Music Awards.
 She voiced sorority girl Carrie Williams that year in the Disney/Pixar animated film Monsters University, a prequel to 2001's Monsters, Inc..
 She starred alongside Sally Field and Max Greenfield in the independent comedy, Hello, My Name Is Doris, directed by Michael Showalter.
 Behrs and Kat Dennings hosted the 40th People's Choice Awards, where she also sang Miley Cyrus' "Wrecking Ball".
 She has also sang numerous times on 2 Broke Girls and The Neighborhood.

 Behrs made her Manhattan stage debut in June 2016 at the Lucille Lortel Theatre in Halley Feiffer's comedic play, A Funny Thing Happened on the Way to the Gynecologic Oncology Unit at Memorial Sloan-Kettering Cancer Center of New York City.
 Between 2016 and 2019, she made the young-adult webcomic Dents with childhood friend Matt Doyle.
 Inspired by X-Men comics, the webcomic explores themes such as sexuality, feminism and environmental issues.
 Behrs released the book The Total Me-Tox: How to Ditch Your Diet, Move Your Body & Love Your Life in May 2017, in which she shares her personal journey towards health and happiness.
 Beginning in 2018, Behrs starred as Gemma Johnson in the CBS sitcom The Neighborhood.